-With family data plans and the ability to upgrade your smartphone every 12 months when you're on a 24-month plan, it's never a bad time to look at which handset you should choose when you wander into the Telstra shop.
+With family data plans and the ability to upgrade your smartphone every 12 months when you're on a 24-month plan, Telstra's array of flashy new handsets, all supporting its new 4Gx technology, mean it's never a bad time to start looking for an upgrade.

 Traditionally, Telstra has been very selective with which OEM partners it works with and it tends only to take on the big name products.
 But that's just fine, because there's plenty of quality to be found among the big guns.

 The Google Pixel is an excellent flagship phone.
 It combines a heap of power and a slick interface with a solid camera and premium design – a combo which will have almost universal appeal.